HarvardPL/formulog/docs/tutorial/index.md

+---
+title: Tutorial
+layout: page
+nav_order: 3
+---

 # Tutorial: Building a Refinement Type Checker

 In this tutorial, we'll implement a type checker for a small (but still interesting) refinement type system in Formulog.
 In particular, we'll implement the declarative, bidirectional type checking rules for the first system in the article [Refinement Types: A Tutorial](https://arxiv.org/abs/2010.07763) by Ranjit Jhala and Niki Vazou [1].
 Our hope is that our tutorial gives a good overview of many Formulog features, and a flavor of what it is like to program a nontrivial analysis in Formulog.

-### Intended audience
+### Intended Audience

 This tutorial is intended for the PL practitioner (e.g., a grad student, academic, or research engineer).
 We assume you are familiar with SMT solving, ML-like functional languages, and logic programming, and also have some level of comfort with formal programming language notation (like inference rules).
-It is also probably helpful to have read one of our Formulog publications, which should (hopefully) give a good sense for the overall design of the language and its motivations.
+It is also probably helpful to have read one of our [Formulog publications]({{ site.base_url }}{% link pubs.md %}), which should (hopefully) give a good sense for the overall design of the language and its motivations.
 If you are not familiar with refinement type checking or bidirectional type systems, you should probably skim the first few sections of the tutorial by Jhala and Vazou [1] (we'll focus on Sections 3.1 and 3.2).

 ### Help Improve This Tutorial